jlauemoeller/enzyme/README.md

 #### Isos in Complex Paths

-Combine isos with other path components:
+You can combine isos with other path components to control how data is viewed and transformed:

 ```elixir
 data = %{